EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/public.files/emberos/ember-docs/README.md

-## Installing NextCloud

-All dependancies should already be included, as is the zipped version of nexcloud itself.

-You should be able to run `sh /usr/share.sketch/php_apps/install_nextcloud.sh`

-.htaccess is already enabled, you shouldn't need anything else.

 ## Serving Media

 One of the most common tasks for embedded devices is as a media server.
-Put whatever you want to serve in /sketch/public.media for DLNA.
+Put whatever you want to serve in /var/public.media for DLNA.

-Put whatever you want to serve as a standard web site in /sketch/public.www to serve it on port 80 with apache.
-Whatever you put as index.http will be the start page for the fullscren kiosk!  .htaccess files are already enabled.

-Don't use the prefix "public." for anything you don't want to be made public, in case more services are added!

 This is provided by `minidlna.service` and can be disabled in the sketch autostart config.

-## Adding programs to the sketch

-The goal here is to be mostly batteries included, with a clean separation between your actual application and the base image+packages, and usually you would just use "writable" and then apt-get as normal if you need to install something.

-However, /sketch/opt is bound to /sketch.opt, and /sketch/bin is bound to /usr/bin.sketch.

-Both mapped views are mode 755 and root-owned.

-Should you need something added to your path, and want to include it in the sketch, it is possible.

-## Downloading/watching videos

-yt-dlp is included at /sketch/bin.
-You'll probably need to update it.

-## Media Center Use

-Kodi is no longer part of the current install.
-It can be built from source, or you can wait till it is available in the new Raspbian that EmberOS is based on.

-## Making it actually read only

-You just add ro to the fstab entry for /sketch, that's the only writable part.
-You won't be able to save without SSHing(Or using kaithem's terminal) and running `sudo mount -o remount,rw /sketch`.

-NTFS is a journaling filesystem, so you may or may not actually need true read only.
-Some stuff may break if you do this.

-Almost nothing ever writes to sketch randomly by itself, so it sould not cause disk wear.
+Apache is already set up and enabled out of the box.

 ## Updating Kaithem
 The whole install as found in the repo is in /opt/kaithem.
-Just do a git pull --rebase right in that folder after running "sudo writable".
+Just do a git pull --rebase right in that folder.

-Note that formerly we used /sketch/opt/kaithem.
-We don't do this as we now want a cleaner separation between user data and applications.